Ecology, Evolution, and Environmental Biology

 - One additional course from the preceding four groups.

-Students must also complete a senior thesis, which involves completing a research internship (generally in the summer before the senior year) and completing at least one semester of the thesis research seminar, EEEB UN3991- EEEB UN3992 Senior Seminar.
+Students must also complete a senior thesis, which involves completing a research internship (generally in the summer before the senior year) and completing at least one semester of the thesis research seminar, EEEB UN3991- EEEB UN3992 THESIS RESEARCH SEMINAR.
 Enrollment in both semesters of the seminar, starting in the spring of the junior year, is recommended.

 Students planning on continuing into graduate studies in environmental biology or related fields are encouraged to take organic chemistry and genetics.